ABAP Syntax

 In this example, the write keyword is in lowercase (write), uppercase (WRITE) and camel-case (Write).
 All forms are valid.

-Nowadays, the ABAP editor supports syntax highlighting that make the code much easier to read.
+Nowadays, the ABAP editor supports syntax highlighting that makes the code much easier to read.
 It is your choice to use the format you want.
-And it is important to make your format consistent throughout the code.
+It is important to make your format consistent throughout the code.

 Summary